-We estimate the model using an indirect inference approach (Gourieroux et al. 1993) that incorporates our RD results (see Allende 2019; Fu and Gregory 2019, for recent papers incorporating RD moments into indirect inference approaches).
 We consider counterfactual simulations in which informational differences across income groups are eliminated, as well as in which differential barriers to access are removed.
-We find that equating information can remove a substantial fraction of the relationship between income and GP quality, on the order of 8%.
-Furthermore, the entire relationship disappears once accounting for information and access.
+We find that equalizing the information available to high- and low-income patients can remove a substantial fraction of the relationship between income and GP quality, on the order of 8%.
+Furthermore, the entire relationship disappears once we equalize both information and access to quality GPs.
 This suggests that differences in preferences are not an important driver of the observed income-quality gradient.
-Taken as a whole. our results indicate that relatively low cost informational interventions may be effective in weakening health care inequalities, but that access remains a key barrier.
+In addition, the results imply that the interaction of access and information is important.
+Increasing access to quality alone will not benefit low-income patients who are not aware of the higher quality providers.
+Taken as a whole, our results indicate that relatively low cost informational interventions may be effective in weakening health care inequalities, but that access remains a key barrier.

-Our primary contribution comes in providing evidence on-as well as modeling and quantifying the role of-informational differences as a driver of health care inequalities.
+Our primary contribution comes in providing evidence on-as well as modeling and quantifying the role of-informational differences as a driver of inequality in health provider choice.
 This serves as a bridge between two large literatures.
 The first is a broad body of work highlighting the existence and persistence of healthcare inequalities by income (e.g. Hart 1971; Peters et al. 2008; van Doorslaer et al. 2006; Gwatkin et al. 2004; Cookson et al. 2016; Marmot et al. 2007; Balarajan et al. 2011; Devaux 2015), including in plan choice (Handel et al. 2020).
 The second is a literature documenting the responsiveness of consumers to information about healthcare quality and associated equilibrium effects (e.g. Dranove et al. 2003; Cutler et al. 2004; Pope 2009; Kolstad 2013.
 For a review, see Kolstad and Chernew 2009).
-A related literature also finds evidence that information about health plan quality affects choices (e.g. Jin and Sorensen 2006; Dafny and Dranove 2008; Werner et al. 2012; Kling et al. 2012).
-Our innovation comes in highlighting information as an important source of disparities in health care.
+A related literature finds evidence that information about health plan quality affects choices (e.g. Jin and Sorensen 2006; Dafny and Dranove 2008; Werner et al. 2012; Kling et al. 2012).
+There is also evidence that physicians and their families make different health care decisions, including drug choice and preventative care, consistent with having more health care expertise (Bronnenberg et al. 2015; Chen et al. 2019; Artmann et al. 2019).
+Our innovation comes in highlighting information as an important source of disparities in health care provider choice.